MicheleTobias/workshop-photogrammetry/README.md

 Before you do anything else, you need to define your goals.
 What question do you want to answer?
 The goals you set for your line of questioning will form the foundation of every decision you need to make going forward.
 The importance of this step cannot be overstated.

+Thinking about the question you want to answer, what properties should your photo dataset have?

 Consider theses questions:

  * What **geographic area** do you want to investigate?